 SOCIAL NETWORKS - As anyone can sign up to a social network, it will inevitably attract a small minority of users who want to promote extreme or unsavoury views, or who have abusive or criminal intentions.
 So, although the vast majority of users are respectable, it's important to take precautions.
 REMEMBER CHILDREN UNDER 13 SHOULD NOT HAVE FACEBOOK ACCOUNTS!

 MOBILE PHONES - Be aware of the potential mobile and internet safety risks your children might face whilst using a mobile phone.
+This guide explains more about mobile internet safety and shows you how to find information to keep your children safe online.

 Parent View is an online facility that allows parents and carers to give their views about their child’s school at any time of the school year.
 The questionnaire is also the main mechanism for parents to give their views to inspectors about their child’s school at the time of a school inspection.